antononcube/SimplifiedMachineLearningWorkflows-book/README.md

 ## Mission statement

 This book provides introductions, explanations, and demonstrations of different, frequently used Machine Learning (ML) workflows.
-The ML workflows discussed are build through monadic programming packages, and those packages should be easy to utilize after reading this book.
+The ML workflows discussed are built through monadic programming packages, and those packages should be easy to utilize after reading this book.

 ## Programming languages